Code-Institute-Submissions/GuidoSillaste-Battleships-AprResub/README.md

 Most of the testing was done manualy by playing the game.

+Left 3 diffrent pep8 suggestions inside the code since i had no idea how to change those long lines of codes.

+- Left [variable missed1] inside code since function check_shot() returns a missed shot value.
+Is mainly used for AI to calculate a better shot next turn.
+- Left [ms-toolsai.jupyter extension is not synced, but not added in .gitpod.yml] inside it is not part of my code.
+- Left [Consider using enumerate instead of iterating with range and len] since i could not reduce the code to enumerate form.

 ## Panic Time

 Had to waste 3 days to get python to work on computer